p2635/AdventOfCode2022/day3/README.md

 In the above example, the priority of the item type that appears in both compartments of each rucksack is 16 (p), 38 (L), 42 (P), 22 (v), 20 (t), and 19 (s); the sum of these is 157.

 Find the item type that appears in both compartments of each rucksack.
 What is the sum of the priorities of those item types?

+# What I learned

+- This did not work, came up with 'No module named day3' `from day3.Sack import Sack`
+- This did not work `import Sack`.
+This is importing the module Sack, not the class